PhilippSpo/react-redux-meteor/README.md

 # react-redux-meteor

-A demo for using meteor (only) as your backend and react-redux as your frontend
+A demo for using meteor (only) as your backend and react-redux as your frontend.
+I also wrote a [blog post]() about this setup, which explains the setps you need to take to make your react-redux app real-time by connecting it to a meteor backend.

 ## Features